 In view of the outturn position outlined above on our General Fund Revenue Account for the year, it has not been necessary to draw on the General Fund Working Balance.
-At 31st March 2016, the Council maintained a General Fund Working Balance of £1.250m, unchanged from the previous financial year.
+At 31st March 2017, the Council retained a General Fund Working Balance of £1.0m.
+This is a reduction of £250k compared with the previous year.
+This stems from the decision taken by Council in July 2016 to transfer £250k from the working balance to the budget strategy reserve for reasons outlined above.

-Capital Expenditure and Income 2015/16
+Capital Expenditure and Income 2016/17